Globik/koa-render/README.md

 ctx.body = ctx.render('main_page', {name: 'world'})
 }
 ```
-No more react.js, handelbars, ejs.js, babel.js, coffescript and other shizophreny on a server side, no more parsers and strange lexic.
-Pure javascript.
-Native ES6 template literal syntax.
  Works good with kao.js v1, v2.
 More flexibility, more custom behavor.
 Low level api, it's all up to you.

 ## Installation

 `npm install koa-rend`

 As a dpenendency

 `npm install reloadjs`

-It needs for a file hot-reloading after some changes.
-As modules are in chash(in memory).
-Hot reloading works optional.
+Reloadjs.js is for a hot-reloading of files.
+With no server restart.
+Hot reloading works if option `development:true`.

 # Server example